yuliu0322/yuliu0322.github.io/_pages/about.md

   }
 }
 </style>

-layout: archive
-permalink: /
-title: "About Me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 I am a Ph.D. student in the Department of Biological Systems Engineering at Virginia Tech and a member of the Sustainable & Intelligent Seafood Bioprocessing Laboratory and the Biopolymers and Bioinspiration Laboratory.